 Moreover, you’re also in a kind of lock-in situation.
 You cannot just pay for the low-code tool one month (the month you develop your app) and then stop.
 You need to keep paying every month, not only to keep your app running but also to be able to improve and evolve it.
 And, since you’re starting, this will be often the case.

 Pricing models above are reasonable for the customer profile low-code tools are targeting right now.
-As I said, paying per seat makes sense when you’re developing an internal application where the company benefits from every user of the tool, but not when you’re releasing a software with a large number of free users.
+As I said, paying per seat makes sense when you’re developing an internal application where the company benefits from every user of the tool, but not when you’re releasing software with a large number of free users.

 I’d like to ask low-code vendors to see in this other audience and try to come up with a pricing model that aligns better with the needs of solopreneurs.
 Recent movements like Bubble (with a pricing model that scales better) or Generative Objects (that recently went the fully open source route, you pay only if you want them to host your app, but you could host it yourself, same model used by many other open source projects like WordPress) are encouraging examples but I think the low-code tool providers as a group need to realize that there is a huge and underserved market of indie developers looking for a way to speed up their development process.
 Some providers (like Betty Blocks) charge you depending on the complexity of the tool and not the number of users (which scales better since you don’t pay more when you get more users but it´s still very expensive at the beginning when you have barely any paying user).